DON’T MISS

 How is Mother's Day celebrated in the Netherlands?

-The Dutch Mother's Day (Moederdag) was also introduced by the Salvation Army in 1916, and was further promoted by the Royal Dutch Society for Horticulture and Botany, who saw the day as a fantastic opportunity to boost flower sales.
+The Dutch Mother's Day (Moederdag) was also introduced by the Salvation Army in 1916, and was further promoted by the Royal Dutch Society for Horticulture and Botany, which saw the day as a fantastic opportunity to boost flower sales.
 With a targeted campaign (which, legend has it, included delivering 30.000 flowers across primary schools in Rotterdam), the day began to kick off.
 By the late 1920s, it was being regularly celebrated across the Netherlands.

 Nowadays, Moederdag in the Netherlands sees children pamper their mothers for a day, including making breakfast in bed, gifting flowers and perhaps even performing chores.
 Some schools also help the children make gifts for their mothers the week before Moederdag.